ooichman/portcheck/README.md

 If you want to use it with a Web interface for delegation you can write it and just run the POST request from A web form

+### Disconnected environment

+For Disconnected environment we can do a few steps.

+First save the 2 images:

+    # podman save registry.gitlab.com/two.oes/portcheck/portcheck -o portcheck.tar
+    # podman save registry.gitlab.com/two.oes/portcheck/spearedge -o spearedge.tar

+Now you can take it (with the git repository) to the disconnected environment

+#### What to change ?

+##### Only Portcheck

+For portcheck only just update the image referance in the portcheck-daemonset.yaml file

+##### Using spearedge

+In the spearedge deployment you can change the image reference and change the environment variable that points to the portcheck
+Image which it needs to pull.

 Have Fun !!!